hemantksingh/messup-learn/Data Science and ML/Data Processing Pipeline.md

 ![logstash-fluentd-comparison](../Images/logstash-fluentd-comparison.png)

 Fluentd has built in reliability for persistence across restarts and has a configurable in-memory or on-disk buffering system while [Logstash is limited to an in-memory queue](https://platform9.com/blog/kubernetes-logging-comparing-fluentd-vs-logstash) that holds 20 events and, therefore, relies on an external persistence, like Redis.

+[Logstash can have performance issues](https://logz.io/blog/filebeat-vs-logstash/), it requires JVM to run, and this dependency coupled with the implementation in Ruby became the root cause of significant memory consumption, especially when multiple pipelines and advanced filtering are involved.

 ## Analytics and modelling